 (a) A Remedial Action Scheme (RAS) shall not be planned to resolve a planning criteria performance deficiency unless it is expected that system conditions will change such that the RAS will no longer be needed within the next five years.

+5.2.10 Required Interconnection Equipment

+(1) Each Point of Interconnection (POI) for a Generation Resource interconnected at transmission voltage to the ERCOT System must include one or more disconnect devices capable of interrupting fault current to isolate the Resource from the ERCOT System.
+The disconnect devices shall be under the remote control of the applicable TO and capable of being operated remotely to comply with an instruction from ERCOT.

 5.3.5 ERCOT Quarterly Stability Assessment

 (1) ERCOT shall conduct a stability assessment every three months to assess the impact of planned large generators connecting to the ERCOT System.
+The assessment shall also assess the impact of applicable Large Loads.

-The assessment shall derive the conditions to be studied with consideration given to the results of the FIS stability studies for large generators, with planned Initial Synchronization in the period under study.
-ERCOT may study conditions other than those identified in the FIS stability studies.
+(a) For large generators with planned Initial Synchronization in the period under study, the assessment shall derive the conditions to be studied with consideration given to the results of the FIS stability studies.

+(b) For Large Loads meeting the requirements of paragraph (5) below, the assessment shall derive the conditions to be studied with consideration given to the results of the LLIS stability studies.

+(c) ERCOT may study conditions other than those identified in the FIS or LLIS stability studies.

 (2) Large generators that are not included in the assessment as described in this Section as result of the IE failing to meet the prerequisites by the deadlines as listed in the table below will not be eligible for Initial Synchronization during that three-month period.
+Large Loads subject to the requirements of paragraph (5) below that are not included in the assessment as described in this Section as result of the ILLE failing to meet the prerequisites by the deadlines as listed in the table below will not be eligible for Initial Energization during that three-month period.
 The timeline for the quarterly stability assessment shall be in accordance with the following table: